 14. You have Lots Of Links Pointing To Other Sites

-If you have lots of links pointing to low quality, spammy sites then your site may not perform well in Google results.
+If you have lots of links pointing to low quality, spammy sites, your site may not perform well in Google results.
 The reason being, it is a violation of the Webmaster Guidelines.

 How To Identify Low Quality Links Pointing To Other Sites?